WRIW-CD

 WRIW-CD (channel 51) is a Class A television station in Providence, Rhode Island, United States.
 It is a standard-definition translator of Telemundo owned-and-operated station WYCN-LD (channel 8) which is owned by the Telemundo Station Group subsidiary of NBCUniversal.
-WRIW-CD's parent station maintains studios on Kenney Drive in Cranston (shared with NBC affiliate WJAR [channel 10], owned by the Sinclair Broadcast Group).
+WRIW-CD's parent station maintains studios on Kenney Drive in Cranston (shared with dual NBC/ABC affiliate WJAR [channel 10], owned by the Sinclair Broadcast Group).

-Under a channel sharing arrangement, WRIW-CD shares transmitter facilities with PBS member station WSBE-TV (channel 36) on Pine Street in Rehoboth, Massachusetts.
-Despite WRIW-CD legally holding a low-power Class A license, it transmits using WSBE-TV's full-power spectrum.
+Under a channel sharing arrangement, WRIW-CD shares transmitter facilities with PBS member station WPVD-TV (channel 36) on Pine Street in Rehoboth, Massachusetts.
+Despite WRIW-CD legally holding a low-power Class A license, it transmits using WPVD-TV's full-power spectrum.
 This ensures complete reception across the Providence–New Bedford, Massachusetts television market.

 History

 At one point, the station broadcast English-language programming, including locally produced programs hosted by former air talent at WHIM.
 WRIW-LP became a Telemundo affiliate in 2000; ZGS Communications then acquired the station from Viking Broadcasting in 2003.

 On July 29, 2012, WRIW-CA began broadcasting its signal in digital from the WJAR tower in Rehoboth, Massachusetts, and subsequently changed its call sign to WRIW-CD on January 7, 2013.

 On December 4, 2017, NBCUniversal's Telemundo Station Group announced its purchase of ZGS' 13 television stations, including WRIW-CD.
-This made WRIW the second television station in the Providence market to have been an owned-and-operated station under NBC ownership—after WJAR (channel 10, now an NBC affiliate owned by Sinclair Broadcast Group), which was owned by the network from 1996 to 2006.
+This made WRIW the second television station in the Providence market to be owned and operated by NBC—after WJAR (channel 10, now an NBC/ABC affiliate owned by Sinclair Broadcast Group), which was owned by the network from 1996 to 2006.
 The sale was completed on July 20, 2018.

 In October 2019, WRIW-CD began simulcasting low-power WYCN-LD in order to reach the entire Providence−New Bedford market (the latter station changed its city of license to Providence and moved its transmitter to Norton, Massachusetts).